 Each different style of MMA has different sets of rules.
 Try to remember the rules so you won’t have any points held against you.

 This is the biggest difference between submission wrestling and BJJ.
 Not only does it make the fight different, but it also saves people a lot of money When you are training for BJJ, you will need a gi.

 High quality gis can cost quite a bit of money.
 You will also need different gis for different training sessions and competitions.

 Some competitions require that you wear a certain gi.
 The specific gi could depend on color, fabric, or other factors as well.

 There are some major differences between Brazilian Jiu Jitsu and submission wrestling, but they can also go hand in hand.

 If you are interested in learning BJJ, or any other MMA for that matter, I highly suggest learning submission wrestling as well.

-Learning different forms of MMA will help you become a better fighter and competitor overall.
+Learning different forms of MMA such as Judo even, will help you become a better fighter and competitor overall.

 The more you learn and know, the better you will become.
 Just remember that during a competition, there are different rules for each event.